-It is commonly used as one of ingredients of sushi roll.
+Kanpyo is commonly used as one of ingredients of sushi roll.

-It is the pottery produced in Mashiko town located at the southwest part of Tochigi Prefecture.
+Mashiko Pottery is the massive pottery produced in Mashiko town located at the southwest part of Tochigi Prefecture.

 But a ceramic artist began to create a ceramic jar with rid for tea ceremony and the other craftworks since the 1930s.

-Since that Mashiko pottery has been famous in Japan.
-Additionally Bernard Leach (1887-1979, a British potter) introduced it to Europe.
+Additionally, Bernard Leach (1887-1979, a British potter) introduced it to Europe.